 Scuba diving at Norfolk Island

+After 10 years without a commercial dive operation, local Mitch Graham has made scuba diving possible on a Norfolk Island holiday.
 Underwater, the reef crackles and pops like breakfast cereal.
 Coral-crusted chimneys, chasms, caves and tunnels swarm with schools of drummer, kingfish, trumpeter and snapper.
-Stingrays soar on currents like submarine albatrosses, green turtles make dashing cameo appearances and sharks cruise past with ‘border patrol’ authority.
+Stingrays soar on currents like submarine albatrosses.
+Green turtles make dashing cameo appearances.
+And sharks cruise past with ‘border patrol’ authority.

 Governor’s Lodge Resort